circleci/circleci-docs/jekyll/_cci2/monitoring.md

 `circle.nomad.server_agent.jobs.complete`: Returns the total number of complete jobs across the cluster.
 `circle.nomad.server_agent.jobs.dead`: Returns the total number of dead jobs across the cluster.

-When the Nomad Metrics container is running normally, no output will be written to standard output or standard error during.
+When the Nomad Metrics container is running normally, no output will be written to standard output or standard error.
 Failures will elicit a message to standard error.

 ## Scheduled Scaling